LamsyA/Defi_insurance_protocol/README.md

 This project implements an insurance provider protocol using Solidity.
 The protocol allows users to participate in two types of insurance: Crypto Wallet Insurance and Collateral Protection for Crypto-backed Loans.
 Users can pay premiums, claim insurance, and benefit from the coverage provided by the protocol.

+## Getting Started

+To use the insurance provider protocol, follow these steps:

+1. Clone the repository and navigate to the project directory.
+2. Install the necessary dependencies.
+3. Deploy the `InsuranceFactory` contract to the desired Ethereum network.
+4. Interact with the deployed `InsuranceFactory` contract to create `CryptoWalletInsurance` and `CollateralProtectionInsurance` contracts for users.
+5. Users can then pay insurance premiums, claim insurance, and utilize the coverage provided by the protocol.

 ## Contracts

 The solution consists of the following Solidity contracts: